alfredoizdev/chat-app-microservice/README.md

 1. Make sure you have Skaffold and Kubernetes installed on your machine.
 2. Start the local development server with `skaffold dev`.
 This command will build your Docker images, deploy your application to a local Kubernetes cluster and start the application.
+3. seed users list on mongodb by using http://server-app.com/api/seed/users

+### Aditional

+Your need configure /etc/hosts to use server-app.com and chat-app.com

 ## Contributing